kaltura/webrtc-krecord/README.md

 A live demo is available here: https://www.kaltura.org/demos/krecord/index.html

 ## Local Deployment
-To deploy locally, simply clone the repo and place the files under the docroot of a PHP enabled server.
+To deploy locally, simply clone the repo and place the files under the docroot and request the index page.